Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 I expected that the track would weave around the mountain and back down the valley on the other side.
 It couldn’t possibly be going over it.
 The steepness was just too intimidating, and it looked nearly impossible to actually go over there.

 At some point, I lost track of the poles and couldn’t see the next one.
 I wandered around for a bit towards the side of the valley, hoping to see a reassuring pole to confirm that I’m going in the right direction.
 It was nearly 6 o’clock, less than 2 hours before sunset, and I was still way out in the wilderness.
 There wasn’t a pole to be seen anywhere.
-So I walked back up the hill again to find the previous pole, and scanned the surroundings carefully for the next.
+So I walked back up the hill again to find the previous pole, and carefully scanned the surroundings for the next.

 Then I finally spotted it.
 It was halfway up the Útigönguhöfði mountain.